An introduction to EBITDA

 EBITDA, by definition, separates earnings from the company's capital structure, making it helpful for comparing the performance of similar companies that finance assets differently.

 It measures a company's operating performance and is commonly used as a proxy for cash flow.
 Multiplying EBITDA by the relevant multiple for its industry can provide an indicative valuation of a company.
-The metric can also be used to evaluate companies not generating a net profit.
+We can also use the metric to evaluate companies not generating a net profit.

-By looking at EBITDA, you can determine the underlying profitability of a company's operations, allowing for comparison to other businesses.
-Using those results, you can gain a deeper understanding of the impact of capital structure and differences in taxes (particularly if companies operate in different countries) on actual profits and cash flows.
+By looking at EBITDA, investors can determine the underlying profitability of a company's operations, allowing for comparison to other businesses.
+Using those results, we can better understand the impact of capital structure and tax differences (particularly if companies operate in different countries) on actual profits and cash flows.

 However, it's important to remember that using EBITDA in isolation can be deceptive.
 For example, if a company has high debt, then the net income, as opposed to EBITDA, would probably more accurately convey the company's risks and overall financial health.
 This is because net income considers financing costs, such as a company's interest payments.

-Likewise, EBITDA does not capture the cost of maintaining and sustaining a company's assets and equipment.
+Likewise, EBITDA does not capture the cost of maintaining and sustaining a company's assets and equipment because it doesn't include depreciation and amortisation expenses.
 This can be relevant when a company has a large amount of depreciable equipment.

-At the end of the day, all expenses excluded from EBITDA (such as taxes) still have real-life financial implications that should not be ignored.
+At the end of the day, all expenses excluded from EBITDA (such as taxes) still have real-life financial implications that investors should pay attention to.

-There are several variations to EBITDA that investors can use to help build a picture of the value of a company.
+We can use several variations of EBITDA to help build a picture of the value of a company.

 - EBIT = Earnings before interest and taxes